zoe-pith/pith-site/sections/about.md

 # about

 Pith is an eclectic pursuit of social and artful dining experiences.
-Our communal supper club is held in a beautiful townhouse in Brooklyn.
-Ten guests get to know one another during an elegant meal.
+Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
 Sunchoke charred with caviar
 Chesnut and leek pastry